calvintirrell/simple_gemini_ai_-rag_chat_web_app/README.md

 A small, hands-on project for learning **Retrieval-Augmented Generation (RAG)**.
 Two Gradio chat apps that recommend GPUs from a tiny vector database, with semantic search, metadata filtering, and (in the improved version) Pydantic-structured LLM output and agentic tool calling.

+The data in the ChromaDB vector database aren't 100% accurate.
+Just quick sample data I used for this project.
+You can use cars, food, airplanes, cities, etc.

 Built with:
 - **[ChromaDB](https://www.trychroma.com/)** — local vector database (embeddings handled for you)
 - **[Google Gemini](https://ai.google.dev/)** — LLM for re-ranking and reasoning